-A collaborative focused on creating collective impact to reduce social isolation of seniors in the edmonton region
+Connecting Edmonton Seniors is a collaborative focused on creating collective impact to reduce social isolation of seniors in the Greater Edmonton Area.

 In the spring of 2016, the Pan-Edmonton Group Addressing Social Isolation of Seniors (PEGASIS) began with funding from the Government of Canada’s New Horizons for Seniors Program.
 Seven not-for-profit organizations received funding for three years to launch a collective impact initiative that would reduce social isolation of seniors.